yireo/magento2-replace-all/README.md

 - After installing certain extensions, everything works fine on a composer level, but things fail when compiling DI (`setup:di:compile`).
 If this concerns a setup with only core packages, make sure to open an **Issue**.

+## FAQ
+#### Is this package compatible with Magento 2.x.y?
+Theoretically, yes.
+Make sure this package is not a module, not a library, not a Magento extension.
+It is a gathering of hacks.
+So, if you understand the benefit of the `replace` trick in composer, you can use this repository to ease the pain of upgrading.

+One conceptual idea in this repository is to try to keep track of the main Magento version by creating a branch `2.x.y` with a corresponding release `2.x.y`.
+Sometimes the actual work falls behind, which by no means indicates that the current bundling of tricks no longer works.
+Simply, install this package using `composer` and see if this works for you (see below).

+#### How to test if this is working?
+Take your test environment.
+Install this package.
+If this works, run `bin/magento setup:di:compile` (in both Developer Mode and Production Mode) to see if there are any errors.
+If this fails, feel free to report an issue here.
+If this works, you could assume that this works ok.

+Remember this repository offers a smart hack, not a supported solution.
+You can also live with a slower Magento installation that fully complies with the Magento standards (and ships with modules you don't use and/or like).

 ## Testing
 To test if all packages are valid, I have used the script `magento2-run-tests.sh` included in this repo.
 To test this yourself, make sure to start with a completely clean Magento 2 setup.
 Next, once Magento is setup and confirmed to be